bernardpeh/practical-symfony-3/manuscript/Chapter_3.md

 ```
 -> cp .env.dist .env

-# update parameters in the .env file, then run
+# update parameters in the .env file if you want, then run
 -> docker-compose build
 -> docker-compose up -d